Historian of Textiles and Dress

 Museum Consulting

-Rachel has served as a consultant on Chinese dress and textile collections of museums including the Fine Arts Museums of San Francisco, Rhode Island School of Design Museum, the Museum of History and Industry, and the Cooper Hewitt Smithsonian Design Museum.
+I have served as a consultant on Chinese dress and textile collections of museums including the Fine Arts Museums of San Francisco, Rhode Island School of Design Museum, the Museum of History and Industry, the Cooper Hewitt Smithsonian Design Museum, and the Brighton & Hove Museums.

-She offers expert knowledge and research in Chinese textiles and dress for the production of collection assessment, interpretive work, and writing of exhibition and website content, gallery guides, catalogues and other publications.
+I offer expert knowledge and research in Chinese textiles and dress for the production of collection assessment, interpretive work, and writing of exhibition and website content, gallery guides, catalogues, and other publications.

 • "Over the course of the last decade, Rachel has contributed significantly to our understanding and interpretation of Chinese textiles and clothing in the collections of the RISD Museum… [bringing] to light many details previously hidden within the folds of the materials."